LaunchPadLab/onboard-me/react/basics.md

   You might be thinking, "This is a pretty basic component..." and you'd be correct.
 Currently, the only way to change what this component renders is to alter the `default_props` object or pass it new props on render.

   There is also no way for the component to change the state - i.e., stored information - of the application.
-This means we've succeeded in isolating this component to do only one job: take in data and output that data in a predictable manner.
+This means we've succeeded in isolating this component to do only one job: take in data and render that data in a predictable manner.

 # Next Steps

-  In the next [section](./redux), we'll cover how to implement `react-redux`, request data from our backend API, and update state in our React application.
+  In the next [section](./redux), we'll cover how to use `react-redux`, request data from our backend API, and update state in our React application.